 - Immediately upon return, the driver will report any malfunctions noted during operation on the vehicle reservation/trip form under remarks.

-- Immediately upon return and inspection by plant operations, if the vehicle is not left in good interior condition, cleaning detail performed by an outside company (up to $400) will be charged to the driver’s cost center.
+- Immediately upon return, plant operations will inspect the vehicle.
+Vehicles not left in good interior condition will be cleaned by an outside company, the cost of which, up to $400, will be charged to the driver’s cost center.

-- Every effort will be made by the operator to obtain supplies or services from service stations for which credit cards have been issued.
+- Every effort will be made by the operator to obtain supplies or services from service stations using college-issued credit cards.
 However, circumstances may arise that prevent this procedure from being accomplished.
 When it becomes necessary to purchase supplies or services with cash, a receipt must be obtained in order to receive reimbursement.
 The receipt must have the following information:

 - Amount of cash paid;